Music (Madonna song): Background and writing

 After the critical and commercial success of her seventh studio album, Ray of Light (1998), Madonna intended to embark on a new concert tour in 1999, but due to the delay of her film, The Next Best Thing, it was cancelled.
 By 2000, Madonna was dating director Guy Ritchie, and was pregnant with their child.
 Wanting to distract herself from the media frenzy surrounding the pregnancy, she concentrated on the development of her eighth studio album, Music.
 Ray of Light's success had made Madonna keen to go into a recording studio and she was introduced to French DJ and producer Mirwais Ahmadzaï through photographer Stéphane Sednaoui.

 In an interview with CNN, Madonna recalled that her Maverick Records company partner Guy Oseary "was given a demo by a French artist called Mirwais [Ahmadzaï]".
 He wanted Madonna's opinion on whether Ahmadzaï could be signed to Maverick, as he was still largely unknown in the United States.
 Ahmadzaï had always preferred taking musical risks and hence he wanted the collaborations with Madonna to get the best out of her.
 "The challenge was to make something current appear, something hidden in her personality.
 Everybody knows [Madonna] as a chameleon, as a businesswoman.
 I wanted to show her potential as a musician," he said.

 Following the introspective mood on Ray of Light, Madonna was ready to be energetic with the new album, and for the title track she wanted something that would make her "feel like an animal, ready to sprung".
-Madonna said that the inspiration behind "Music" came from a Sting concert that she had attended at New York City's Beacon Theatre.
+Madonna said that the inspiration behind "Music" came from a Sting concert that she had attended at New York City's Beacon Theatre in November 1999.
 There, the audience was well-behaved until Sting began playing old hits by his band, The Police.
 The lights were dimmed and everyone came closer to the stage to listen to Sting.
 "Suddenly, people lost their inhibition and their politeness, and everyone was practically holding hands...
 I mean, it really moved me," she told Rolling Stone's Jancee Dunn.
 "And I thought, 'That's what music does to people'".
-This experience inspired Madonna to write the primary hook of the song, "Music makes people come together / Music, makes the bourgeoisie and the rebel".
+This experience inspired Madonna to write the primary hook of the song, "Music makes people come together / Music, mix the bourgeoisie and the rebel".